For Professionals

 Sensory Play – Adaptive Integration

-Structured and unstructured sensory experiences promote cortical development, body awareness, and adaptive responses as higher-level systems mature.
+Structured and unstructured sensory experiences promote brain development, body awareness, and help Baby learn to adapt to their environment.

 Reinforce sensory-motor development between visits